dev-ev/isobaric-prot-wf-r/README.md

 ## Cumulative Proportion  0.3838 0.6324 0.7655 0.81762 0.86058 0.89955 0.93710 0.96951 1.00000 1.000e+00
 ```

+Let's plot the first 4 principal components, as they explain the bulk of the variation within the data set:

 ```r
 dfWide.pca <- as.data.frame(dfWide.pca$x)
 dfWide.pca$Group <- sapply(